Out of Hours and Crisis Support

 Home » Out of Hours and Crisis Support

-While the Electrical Industries Charity offers support for a range of challenges, we do not provide immediate crisis assistance.
+The Electrical Industries Charity offers support for a wide range of challenges affecting those in the electrical and energy sectors.
+However, we do not provide immediate crisis assistance.
 If you are experiencing a mental health crisis or are in immediate danger, please call 999.

-The EIC are available to help between the hours of 9am and 5pm, Monday to Friday.
-If you require assistance outside of these hours, please consider the below services:
+Our team is available to help between 9am and 5pm, Monday to Friday.
+If you require support outside of these hours, please consider contacting one of the services listed below.

 Mental Health